Short Camino Routes: Intense Experiences in a Few Days

-The Camino de Santiago is not infinite, but it’s almost there.
-If we think about Spain and even Europe, there are kilometers and kilometers of long Jacobean routes that, to complete fully, require a lot of time.
-However, there are also “mini-caminos,” that is, the short routes leading to Santiago de Compostela.
+The Camino de Santiago is not infinite, but almost.
+When we think of Spain and even Europe, there are kilometers and kilometers of Jacobean routes that, to complete fully, require a lot of time.
+However, there are also "mini-routes," that is, the short routes that lead to Santiago de Compostela.

-If you don’t have much time, want to experience the pilgrimage, and earn the Compostela, you can do it in a week or even less.
-How?
+If you do not have much time, want to experience the pilgrimage, and obtain the Compostela, Viajes Camino de Santiago shows you how to do it in a week or even less.
+And how?
 Keep reading, in this article we will talk about the shortest routes of the Camino de Santiago.

 I don't have much time and I want to do the Camino de Santiago

-The daily routine, with work, family, and other obligations, doesn’t make it easy to do a long Camino de Santiago.
-Most pilgrims would like to walk the entire Camino Francés from Roncesvalles, but that takes a month, and we don’t always have the time to do this route, the most historic and popular.
-No worries, fellow pilgrim: walking to Santiago de Compostela in just a few days through an official and short route is possible.
-Being brief, they all share the fact that they pass through Galicia, the ultimate goal for all Jacobean pilgrims, and you will be able to earn the Compostela.
+Day to day, with work, family, and other obligations, it is not easy to undertake a long Camino de Santiago.
+Most pilgrims would like to walk the entire French Way from Roncesvalles, but that takes a month and we do not always have the time to complete this route, the most historic and popular.
+No drama, dear pilgrim: walking to Santiago de Compostela in a few days through an official and short route is possible.
+Being brief, they all have in common that they run within Galicia, the goal of every Jacobean pilgrim, and you will be able to obtain the Compostela.

-What if I don’t care about getting the Compostela?
+And what if I don't mind not obtaining the Compostela?

-If you want to do a short route of the Camino de Santiago and don’t mind not reaching Santiago to get the Compostela, you can walk a special section of any Jacobean path.
-In this article, we offer several options, the shortest and most special routes of all the Caminos de Santiago.
-Let’s go through them!
+If you want to undertake a short route of the Camino de Santiago and do not mind arriving in Santiago to obtain the Compostela, you can complete a special section of any Jacobean path.
+In this article, we provide you with several options, the shortest and most special routes of all the Caminos de Santiago.
+Let's go with them!

 This is one of the shortest routes of the Camino de Santiago and begins in Sarria (Lugo).
-With about 110 km, it can be walked in 5 days, but if you’re short on time, you can complete it in 4 or 3 days.
-On these last 100 km of the Camino Francés, you will enjoy the nature, heritage, and gastronomy of Galicia and earn the Compostela.
-It also offers many facilities to do so: a wide variety of accommodations for all budgets, many pilgrim bars, and countless shops and services.
-And the cherry on top, you’ll enjoy a great pilgrim atmosphere.
+With approximately 110 km, it can be walked in 5 days, but if you have little time, you can complete it in 4 or 3 days.
+In these últimos 100 km del Camino Francés, you will enjoy the nature, heritage, and gastronomy of Galicia and obtain the Compostela.
+Additionally, it offers many facilities to do so: a wide variety of accommodations for all budgets, many pilgrim bars, and countless shops and services.
+And the cherry on top, you will enjoy a great pilgrim atmosphere.

 Forest of the French Way

-If you’re looking for a weekend plan without reaching Santiago, we suggest these two short routes:
+If what you want is a weekend plan, without reaching Santiago, we propose these two short routes:

-• La Laguna de Castilla – Triacastela – Sarria (2 stages / 48 km): in a weekend, you can enjoy the tough but legendary entrance to Galicia through O Cebreiro, a classic among pilgrims on the Camino Francés;
+• La Laguna de Castilla – Triacastela – Sarria (2 stages / 48 km): in a weekend you can enjoy the tough but mythical entry into Galicia via O Cebreiro, a classic among pilgrims on the French Way;

-• Astorga – Villafranca del Bierzo (3 stages / 77 km): a long weekend will allow you to experience this final stretch of the Camino Francés in León, with varied landscapes like the end of the Meseta, the Montes de León, and Bierzo.
+• Astorga – Villafranca del Bierzo (3 stages / 77 km): a long weekend will allow you to explore this last stretch of the French Way in León, with varied landscapes such as the end of the Meseta, the León Mountains, and Bierzo.

-Another of the shortest routes is the Camino Portugués from Tui (Pontevedra).
-With about 120 km, it can be walked in 6 days, but if you’re short on time and feel strong, you can complete it in 5 or 4 days.
-Just like the Camino Francés, these last 100 km of the Camino Portugués offer all the best of Galicia and the Rías Baixas, and allow you to earn the Compostela, as well as the Pedronía in Padrón.
-Also, a wide range of different accommodations, bars, shops, and services will help you along the way.
+Another of the shortest routes is the Portuguese Way from Tui (Pontevedra).
+With approximately 120 km, it can be walked in 6 days, but if you have little time and feel strong, you can complete it in 5 or 4 days.
+Like the French Way, these last 100 km of the Portuguese Way offer all the goodness of Galicia and the Rías Baixas, and allow you to obtain the Compostela, as well as the Pedronia in Padrón.
+Likewise, a wide range of different accommodations, bars, and shops and services will assist you on your journey.

 Stream on the Portuguese Way

-For those who want a weekend with a short but special route without reaching Santiago, we suggest two sections:
+For those who want a weekend with a short but special route, although without arriving in Santiago, we propose two sections:

-• Pontevedra – Padrón (3 stages / 48 km): a beautiful stage on the Camino Portugués through the Variante Espiritual for a long weekend, with a surprise, as the last stage… you can do it by boat!
+• Pontevedra – Padrón (3 stages / 48 km): a beautiful stage on the Portuguese Way via the Spiritual Variant for a long weekend with a surprise, as the last stage… you will be able to do it by boat!;

-• Vila do Conde – A Guarda (3 stages / 88 km): enjoy Portugal and Galicia on the Camino Portugués de la Costa over a long weekend with the Atlantic Ocean as your companion, sounds like a great plan, right?
+• Vila do Conde – A Guarda (3 stages / 88 km): enjoying Portugal and Galicia along the Portuguese Coastal Way during a long weekend with the Atlantic Ocean as your companion is a good plan, isn’t it?

-Another of the shortest routes is the Camino del Norte from Villalba (Lugo).
-With about 120 km, it can be walked in 6 days, but if you’re short on time and have good legs, you can complete it in 5 or 4 days and earn your Compostela.
-These last 100 km of the Camino del Norte offer the most rural Galicia, a short, peaceful, and solitary route that will provide many moments just for you.
-With a wide range of accommodations and services, you will also enjoy a great pilgrim atmosphere in Arzúa, as this route converges with the Camino Francés in the city of cheese.
+Another of the shortest routes is the Northern Way from Villalba (Lugo).
+With about 120 km, it can be walked in 6 days, but if you have little time and good legs, you can complete it in 5 or 4 days and obtain your Compostela.
+These last 100 km of the Northern Way offer the most rural Galicia, a short, quiet, and solitary route that will provide you with many moments for yourself.
+With a wide range of accommodations and services more than sufficient, you will also find a great pilgrim atmosphere in Arzúa, as this route converges with the French Way in the cheese city.

 Landscape on the Northern Way

-You can also enjoy the Camino del Norte with shorter routes without the need to reach Santiago.
+You can also enjoy the Northern Way with shorter routes and without the need to reach Santiago.
 We leave Galicia and head to the Cantabrian Sea to savor some sections over a weekend:

 • Llanes – Colunga (2 stages / 53 km): many pilgrims remember these two stages as the most beautiful, and we confirm it;

-• San Jean de Luz – Zarautz (3 stages / 67 km): enjoy a short route with the peculiarity of passing from France to Spain.
+• San Jean de Luz – Zarautz (3 stages / 67 km): you can enjoy a short route with the particularity of crossing from France to Spain.

-If you want to do the shortest and complete Jacobean route, from its start to its finish, we recommend two that will allow you to earn the Compostela.
+If what you want is to do the shortest and complete Jacobean route, from its beginning to its end, we recommend two that will allow you to obtain the Compostela.

-Strictly speaking, the Camino Inglés is the shortest route of the entire Camino de Santiago network.
-Although there are sections done in the British Isles, it has the peculiarity of being the only one that crosses a single province in Spain entirely and has two starting points, A Coruña and Ferrol (A Coruña).
-This short route can be completed in 3 to 6 days, depending on where you start and your walking capabilities.
-Like the others, it offers all the goodness of Galicia, close to the Rías Altas, its cool sea, and a network of accommodations, bars, and services more than enough.
+Strictly speaking, the English Way is the shortest route in the entire network of the Camino de Santiago.
+While there are sections that take place in the British Isles, it is unique in that it traverses only one province in Spain entirely and has two starting points, A Coruña and Ferrol (A Coruña).
+This short route can be completed in 3 to 6 days, depending on where you start and your walking abilities.
+Like the previous ones, it offers all the benefits of Galicia, the proximity to the Rías Altas and its fresh sea, as well as a network of accommodations, bars, and services that are more than sufficient.

 Landscape of the English Way

-From A Coruña, with just 74 km of route, it is the shortest route in its entirety.
-You can walk this Camino and earn the Compostela, fulfilling and demonstrating at the Santiago Pilgrim Office one of the following requirements:
+From A Coruña, with only 74 km of distance, it is the shortest route in its entirety.
+You can walk this Camino and obtain the Compostela by fulfilling and demonstrating one of the following requirements at the Pilgrim's Office in Santiago:

 • If you are from A Coruña, present a certificate of residence and, if possible, have visited one of the Jacobean sites in the city, such as the Church of Santiago;

-• If you are not from A Coruña, certify having walked the remaining 26 kilometers to complete the 100 km in some section of the Camino de Santiago from your area of origin.
+• If you are not from A Coruña, certify that you have walked the 26 kilometers needed to complete the 100 km in some section of the Camino de Santiago from your area of origin.

-This other starting point of the Camino Inglés, the city of Ferrol, would be the second shortest route in its entirety of all the paths to Santiago.
-With a total of 114 km, the Camino Inglés from Ferrol allows you to earn the Compostela by walking with no additional requirements.
+This other starting point of the English Way, the city of Ferrol, would be the second shortest route in its entirety of all the paths to Santiago.
+With a total of 114 km, the English Way from Ferrol allows you to obtain the Compostela by walking without any additional requirements.

 This Camino also offers the shortest routes of the Camino de Santiago.
-Like the Camino Inglés, it has a peculiarity, as it can be done in two directions.
-Let’s go into detail:
+Like the English Way, it has a particularity, as it can be done in two directions.
+Let's go into detail:

-You can start this Camino from Finisterre and must pass through Muxía (or vice versa) to reach Santiago and earn the Compostela.
-With a total of 120 km, it is a very special route, starting on the shores of the Atlantic Ocean.
+You can start this Way from Finisterre and must pass through Muxía (or vice versa) to obtain the Compostela upon arriving in Santiago.
+With a total of 120 km, it is a very special route as it begins on the shores of the Atlantic Ocean.

 View from Cape Finisterre

-Called the Epilogue, this route starts from the Plaza del Obradoiro in Santiago and takes you westward to the End of the World.
-You can decide to reach Finisterre and earn the Finisterrana, or to Muxía and earn the Muxiana.
-On the Camino de Santiago to Finisterre and Muxía, you will walk about 120 km and reach that “natural cathedral” that is the vast Atlantic Ocean.
-Both options have the same route, though in opposite directions, so you will find plenty of accommodations and services for the pilgrim.
+Known as the Epilogue, this route departs from the Plaza del Obradoiro in Santiago and takes you westward to the End of the World.
+You can choose to reach Finisterre and obtain the Finisterrana, or to Muxía and obtain the Muxiana.
+On the Camino de Santiago to Finisterre and Muxía, you will cover about 120 km and arrive at that "natural cathedral" which is the vast Atlantic Ocean.
+Both options have the same route, although in opposite directions, so you will find sufficient accommodations and services for the pilgrim.

 Short routes, intense experiences

 Many times, less is more.
 The Camino de Santiago is very flexible and offers short routes for all walkers.
-You have various landscapes, cultures, gastronomy, and sensations ahead of you on any of the shortest routes of the Camino de Santiago, which you can enjoy alone or with company.
-If you want to live a brief but intense travel experience on the Camino de Santiago, contact us, and we’ll be happy to help you organize your route. ¡Buen Camino!
+Ahead of you are different landscapes, cultures, cuisines, and sensations on any of the shortest routes of the Camino de Santiago, which you can enjoy alone or accompanied.
+If you want to experience a brief but intense travel experience on the Camino de Santiago, contact us and we will gladly help you organize your route.